An attorney can help you save money in the long run as well as make sure you are getting the best care for your loved one.Read more

-With careful Medicaid planning, you may be able to preserve some of your estate for your children or other heirs while meeting the Medicaid asset limit (in most states, a nursing home resident covered by Medicaid may have no more than $2,000 in "countable" assets).
+With careful Medicaid planning, you may be able to preserve some of your estate for your children or other heirs while meeting Medicaid's low asset limit.

 The problem with transferring assets is that you have given them away.
 You no longer control them, and even a trusted child or other relative may lose them.
 A safer approach is to put them in an irrevocable trust.
 A trust is a legal entity under which one person -- the "trustee" -- holds legal title to property for the benefit of others -- the "beneficiaries."
 The trustee must follow the rules provided in the trust instrument.
 Whether trust assets are counted against Medicaid's resource limits depends on the terms of the trust and who created it.

 A "revocable" trust is one that may be changed or rescinded by the person who created it.
 Medicaid considers the principal of such trusts (that is, the funds that make up the trust) to be assets that are countable in determining Medicaid eligibility.
 Thus, revocable trusts are of no use in Medicaid planning.

 An "irrevocable" trust is one that cannot be changed after it has been created.
 In most cases, this type of trust is drafted so that the income is payable to you (the person establishing the trust, called the "grantor") for life, and the principal cannot be applied to benefit you or your spouse.
 At your death the principal is paid to your heirs.
 This way, the funds in the trust are protected and you can use the income for your living expenses.
 For Medicaid purposes, the principal in such trusts is not counted as a resource, provided the trustee cannot pay it to you or your spouse for either of your benefits.
 However, if you do move to a nursing home, the trust income will have to go to the nursing home.